damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

-For a time, we also considered applicants with little or no Ruby and Rails experience for this position, because we realize that programming skills are to a large extent transferable between programming languages, but we are no longer doing that for the reasons described in the [merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2695) that removed the section from this listing that described that policy.
+For a time, we also considered applicants with little or no Ruby and Rails experience for this position, because we realize that programming skills are to a large extent transferable between programming languages, but we are not currently doing that anymore for the reasons described in the [merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2695) that removed the section from this listing that described that policy.